trekar99/trekar99/README.md

 ### Hi there 👋

-Currently studying Computer Science Degree in URV.
+Currently studying Sound and Music Computing in Universitat Pompeu Fabra.
-Cybersecurity amateur.

 <!--